Taapeli/Ged-prepare/Bus/README.md

 # Central data bus connection
-Programs used when communicating with our central data store
+Programs used when communicating with our central data store.

+- See configuration help at inctance directory